varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 **Solutions**:

 **Solution 1: You're probably at the right tempo, but need more reps**
-- Ã¢Å“â€¦ 50 BPM gives you ~1.2 seconds per beat
+- ✦ 50 BPM gives you ~1.2 seconds per beat
-- Ã¢Å“â€¦ 4 beats = ~4.8 seconds total per chord
+- ✦ 4 beats = ~4.8 seconds total per chord
-- Ã¢Å“â€¦ That's plenty of time IF you've practiced the transitions
+- ✦ That's plenty of time IF you've practiced the transitions
-- Ã¢Å“â€¦ Problem isn't tempo - it's reps
+- ✦ Problem isn't tempo - it's reps

 **Solution 2: Practice transitions WITHOUT the song**
-- Ã¢Å“â€¦ Just practice C → G 20 times slowly
+- ✦ Just practice C → G 20 times slowly
-- Ã¢Å“â€¦ Then G → Am 20 times
+- ✦ Then G → Am 20 times
-- Ã¢Å“â€¦ Then Am → Em 20 times
+- ✦ Then Am → Em 20 times
-- Ã¢Å“â€¦ Then put song together
+- ✦ Then put song together
-- Ã¢Å“â€¦ Transitions need isolated practice first
+- ✦ Transitions need isolated practice first

 **Solution 3: Use "anchor fingers" where possible**
-- Ã¢Å“â€¦ Some transitions have fingers that stay close
+- ✦ Some transitions have fingers that stay close
-- Ã¢Å“â€¦ Example: C to G - index finger barely moves
+- ✦ Example: C to G - index finger barely moves
-- Ã¢Å“â€¦ Find the anchors, use them
+- ✦ Find the anchors, use them
-- Ã¢Å“â€¦ Makes switches faster
+- ✦ Makes switches faster

 **Solution 4: Slow down even more temporarily**
-- Ã¢Å“â€¦ Drop to 40 BPM just for learning the chord sequence
+- ✦ Drop to 40 BPM just for learning the chord sequence
-- Ã¢Å“â€¦ Play each chord for 8 beats (more time to switch)
+- ✦ Play each chord for 8 beats (more time to switch)
-- Ã¢Å“â€¦ Once sequence is memorized, return to 50 BPM with 4 beats
+- ✦ Once sequence is memorized, return to 50 BPM with 4 beats
-- Ã¢Å“â€¦ Sometimes slower is necessary to learn the pattern
+- ✦ Sometimes slower is necessary to learn the pattern

 **Solution 5: Practice WITHOUT metronome first**
-- Ã¢Å“â€¦ Learn the chord sequence at your own pace
+- ✦ Learn the chord sequence at your own pace
-- Ã¢Å“â€¦ C → G → Am → Em → (pause) → C → G → Em → D
+- ✦ C → G → Am → Em → (pause) → C → G → Em → D
-- Ã¢Å“â€¦ Repeat 10 times with no tempo pressure
+- ✦ Repeat 10 times with no tempo pressure
-- Ã¢Å“â€¦ THEN add metronome at 50 BPM
+- ✦ THEN add metronome at 50 BPM
-- Ã¢Å“â€¦ Sequence needs to be memorized before adding tempo
+- ✦ Sequence needs to be memorized before adding tempo

 ---